You may also like..

 Hand in Hand Pub

-Brighton has pubs aplenty, and yet the Hand in Hand pub - a tiny, quirky, characterful boozer located on Upper St James St on the quiet stretch meandering towards Kemptown Village - is a must-visit with an understandably loyal band of regulars.
+Brighton has pubs aplenty, and yet the Hand in Hand pub – a tiny, quirky, characterful boozer located on Upper St James St on the quiet stretch meandering towards Kemptown Village – is a must-visit with an understandably loyal band of regulars.
+In 2020 The Hand In Hand won the title of Brighton’s Best Local in the Brighton Restaurant Awards.

 Painted vivid yellow on the outside with bold splashes of red, what it lacks in size it more than makes up for in personality not only in its somewhat cluttered, curiosity-shop type interior and friendly, welcoming bar staff but in its amazing selection of drinks.
 It just goes to show that it’s not size but what you do with it that counts!